iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Introduction to the Simplex Algorithm.md

 **Simplex Dictionary Method**

 From [A Brutal Introduction to Linear Programming](../AMATH%20514%20Combinatorics%20Optimizations/A%20Brutal%20Introduction%20to%20Linear%20Programming.md) and [Polytopes and Vertices](../AMATH%20514%20Combinatorics%20Optimizations/Polytopes%20and%20Vertices.md), the set of optimal always intersect with a vertex of the feasible region, which is assumed to be bounded, and the description for a vertex on the polytope is a point such that $\ge m$ number of the inequality constraints are tight.
 To this degree, it suffices to search for each of the vertices in our problem.
-All solutions of the feasible set in our problem can be characterized by the equation (the equality, inequality, and the implicity non-negativity assumption on $x_1, x_2$):
+All solutions of the feasible set in our problem can be characterized by the equation (the equality, inequality, and the implicitly non-negativity assumption on $x_1, x_2$):

 $$
 \begin{aligned}